StevenLwcz/StevenLwcz.github.io/_posts/2025-04-22-Memory-Regions-with-Memview-and-Gdb.md

 (gdb) memview mp_.sbrk_base
 ```

+It is an advanced topic, but you could start following the chain of blocks allocated by `malloc()`.

 ### Conclusion

 If you want to start looking deeper into how programs are viewed by the operating system or need more advanced tools to track down memory related issues, these advanced commands can help.